 What Did Wyeth Know About Reglan?

 In 1992, an article was published by Dr. Ronald B. Stewart on the use of Reglan by 4,515 elderly patients at the Florida Geriatric Research Program.
 Of the patients who reported using metoclopramide, 32% had used it for more than one year.
 The plaintiffs’ experts have testified in these cases that Wyeth has estimated extended use of Reglan to be over 80%.
-This led Dr. Steward to conclude that long-term treatment with Reglan is “quite common” and that other prescription drugs were effective and safer for treating GERD:
+This led Dr. Stewart to conclude that long-term treatment with Reglan is “quite common” and that other prescription drugs were effective and safer for treating GERD:

 The routine use of metoclopramide (Reglan) for gastroesophageal reflux should be questioned considering the availability of safer, more effective drugs such as histamine-receptor blocking agents cimetidine and ranitidine, and omeprazole.
 The long-term efficacy and symptomatic benefit of metoclopramide have not been documented.

 The point is that Wyeth apparently knew that Reglan patients were using the drug longer than the 12 weeks that is indicated and that tardive dyskinesia occurs more often than “rarely,” as Wyeth wants us to believe.